scottsalvaggio/project1/README.md

 ```

 ## Origin
-- Initially created as a project for CSCI S-33a Web Programming with Python and JavaScript (Harvard Summer School)
+- Initially created as a project for CSCI S-33a Web Programming with Python and JavaScript (Harvard Summer School).
+- Has since been updated and improved.